uploadcare/uploadcare-rails/README.md

 # => 19cde26d-e41b-4cf5-923e-f58729c0522a~2

 ```
-Note that explicit loading of group is requered for getting access for group files:
+Note that explicit loading of group is required for getting access for group files:

 ```ruby
 # calling group (or thatever attribute name you choose) in the template